 Barellan Museum

-The Barellan Museum offers a fascinating glimpse into the stories, objects, and people who have shaped this Riverina township.
+Open on Fridays from 10am to 2pm or by appointment, the Barellan Museum offers a fascinating glimpse into the stories, objects, and people who have shaped this Riverina township.
 Run by dedicated volunteers, the museum holds an extensive collection of memorabilia that celebrate Barellan’s farming heritage, sporting achievements, and community life.

 Accessibility